lightbend-labs/mima/README.md

 ### SBT

-MiMa's sbt plugin supports sbt 1.x only.
-(Use v0.3.0 for sbt 0.13.x.)
+MiMa's sbt plugin supports sbt 1.x and 2.x.

 To use it add the following to your `project/plugins.sbt` file: